AcademySoftwareFoundation/rez/README.md

 ## Quickstart

-First, install Rez.
+First, install Rez using Python 3.7+.
 Download the source, and from the source directory, run (with DEST_DIR replaced with your install location):

-    ]$ python ./install.py -v DEST_DIR
+    ]$ python3 ./install.py -v DEST_DIR

 This installs the Rez command line tools.
 It will print a message at the end telling you how to use Rez when the installation has completed.
 Rez is not a